OfficeDev/hands-on-labs/O3653/O3653-16 Excel/QuickStartLab.md

 ## Lab instructions

+#### Prerequisites

+* You must have an Office 365 tenant to complete this lab.
+If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.
+* You must have Visual Studio 2015 with Update 1 installed.
+* You must have the Graph AAD Auth v2 Starter Project template installed.

 ### Create a new project

 In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v1 Starter Project** template and log in to your app and generate access tokens